akbartus/A-Frame-Component-GLTF-Manipulator/README.md

 ```

 ### **Tech Stack**
 The project is powered by AFrame and Three.js.
-3D model of raccoon was created by Hiu Kim and was taken from <a href="https://github.com/hiukim/mind-ar-js/tree/master/examples/image-tracking/assets/band-example/raccoon">MindAr.js repository</a>.
+3D model of raccoon was created by Hiu Kim and taken from <a href="https://github.com/hiukim/mind-ar-js/tree/master/examples/image-tracking/assets/band-example/raccoon">MindAr.js repository</a>.

 ### **Demo**
 See demo of the component here: [Demo](https://gltf-manipulator.glitch.me/)